RachWalm/VolunteerVillage/README.md

 ![voledit](document/voledit.png)

-This currently does not have the ability to change the e-mail as that is taken from allauth and this form is based on the VolunteerProfile model.
+This currently does not have the ability to change the e-mail as that is taken from allauth and this form is based on the VolunteerProfile model, so that is not on the form.

 #### Volunteer can delete the profile information

 If a volunteer no longer wants their information to be held then they can choose to delete the information.
-In the read volunteer profile page there is a delete button, this leads exclusively to their details on the database so they can't delete others details.
+In the read volunteer profile page there is a delete button, this leads exclusively to their (logged on as) details on the database so they can't delete others details.
 The delete button doesn't instantly delete it goes to a Javascript coded modal which informs them that the delete cannot be undone and then has the delete button or a cancel button.
 This prevents unintentional deletion by an accidental button click.

-It does allow the user to remove their information but retain their sign in.
-Once they have confirmed the delete it takes them back to be able to fill out a blank profile as there is little that they can use the site for without a profile.
+It does allow the user to remove their information and also deletes the details for username and password etc..
+Once they have confirmed the delete it takes them back to home page where they could sign up again.

 #### Delete modals